-People might not have known what it was, but boy were they excited about it.
-According to Mashable, people were throwing around terms like ‘new-gmail’ with what now appears to have been wonton enthusiasm.
+People might not have known what it was, but boy was they excited about it.
+According to Mashable, people were throwing around terms like ‘new-Gmail with what now appears to have been wonton enthusiasm.

 Google opted to skip the MVP.
-They produced a fully-loaded, feature dense app that let users do just about anything they wanted.
-Unfortunately, as is always the case, as the program became more complicated, basic usability suffered and for the common user, who only wants a new email anyways, is left high and dry.
+They produced a fully-loaded, feature-dense app that let users do just about anything they wanted.
+Unfortunately, as is always the case, as the program became more complicated, basic usability suffered, and the common user, who only wants a new email anyways, is left high and dry.

 You don’t want to produce something amazing and watch your audience go ‘oh yeah, I guess that’s ok.’
 Because they’ve heard how amazing it is and the reality disappoints.

 And lastly, keep it simple.
 Always keep it simple.
 Start with the minimum number of features you need to fulfill your value prop.
 Then move on to other features once you’ve got at least some user-based locked down.

 If you or your company are launching an app, look back on what past companies have done to avoid the mistakes they made.
 Market and sell your product all the time, don’t rely on it being so amazing that it’s going to sell itself.
 On a similar note, make sure you can explain what it does and why someone would want it in one sentence or less.
 Keep everything simple.
 And lastly, adapt to changing circumstances What works for one company, or even what works in one place won’t necessarily work everywhere (or anywhere else for that matter.
 Fortunately, other companies made these mistakes first so you don’t have to.
 Happy app-ing.